-I addition to crossing spatial boundaries, the presence of women in nature, metaphorically associated with femininity, while predominantly occupied by men, manages to challenge the dichotomy of nature-culture, woman-man, private-public.
-It enables women to participate and imprint their footsteps in an experience that was primarily reserved for men.
+In addition to crossing spatial boundaries, the presence of women in nature, which is associated with femininity despite being predominantly occupied by men, challenges the dichotomy of nature-culture, woman-man, private-public.
+It enables women to make their own mark on an experience that was primarily reserved for men.

 משפט קישור למרחבים סימבולים ומטאפוריים

-Embodied transitions through Symbolic Spaces
+Embodied Transitions through Symbolic Spaces

 The ways in which women experience embodied practices in endurance sports do not simply involve crossing physical spaces, but also result in transitions within symbolic spaces.
-These transitions constitute an alternative gender and political knowledge that contributes to the repositioning of women in personal-intimate, occupational, and knowledge spheres.
-The symbolic transitions will be extensively explored and detailed in the subsequent sections.
+These constitute an alternative gender and political knowledge that reposition of women in personal-intimate, occupational, and knowledge spheres.
+These symbolic transitions will be extensively explored and detailed below.

 " My husband waves the flag"

-The participation of women in the field of endurance sports often entails their absence from home due to extensive training hours on weekdays and especially weekends.
-This absence can lead to conflicts and challenges within the household.
-Once these issues find resolution (Ben Dori & Kemp, 2020), a practice emerges where husbands, assuming an ownership role, proudly waving the women's achievements on various public platforms:
+Women participating in endurance sports are often away from home due to extensive training hours, especially on weekends.
+This can lead to household conflicts.
+Once these issues are resolved (Ben Dori & Kemp, 2020), husbands proudly celebrate their wives achievements:

 Rees: My husband…. he waves the flag; my wife is an Ironman!!!
-He loads and shares my results and sports events to the social media.
+He shares my results and sports events on social media.

-Ronnie: In almost every conversation my husband had, even with people who knew nothing about me... first and foremost, he would mention that I run marathons.
+Ronnie: In almost every conversation my husband had, even with people who knew nothing about me...he would first mention that I run marathons.
 It seemed like there was some sort of benefit for him in having a marathon-running wife...
 At first, it bothered me, but later I understood that it was important to him, and he even took some pride in me.

-The choice of a husband to take pride in his wife's achievements can be interpreted as important and necessary support, as well as recognition of her accomplishments.
-However, the recurring pattern among many husbands who showcase their wives' achievements can be seen as a social statement: "Look at what I have accomplished."
-In a society where youthfulness, feminine ideals, achievements, and visibility are valued symbols of status, the husband magnifies his masculinity through the accomplishments of his partner.
-His presentation to the audience is a declaration of his own success, no less than hers, stating, "See what this says about me."
-I succeeded in attaining an attractive woman who fits the ideals of femininity: she is fit, toned, and she is mine!
-The woman, in turn, participates in this approach as a strategic process that allows her to have a voice, both in the field of endurance and in the realm of relationships.
+A husband taking pride in his wife's achievements can be interpreted as important and necessary support, and recognition of her accomplishments.
+However, many husbands who showcase their wives' achievements do so as a social statement.
+In a society where youthfulness, feminine ideals, achievements, and visibility are status symbols, the husband magnifies his masculinity through his partner’s accomplishments.
+The woman, in turn, strategically participates in this approach so she will have a voice, both in endurance sports and her marriage.

 "The fact that I'm running it, it's almost like he's running it through me"

-When I sought to understand the response of the close relational circle to women's activities, the voice of parents also became evident.
-Their reactions were distinctly divided between a mother's concern and a father's pride and appreciation.
+The response of parents is also important.
+Here, the mother shows concern and the father pride.

-Georgette [a marathon runner]: Whenever I tell my mom that I ran 20 kilometers, she says, " Why? it can harm your body!?
-It's dangerous, not healthy, not good for you.
-You have to take care of yourself/
+Georgette (marathon-runner): Whenever I tell my mom that I ran 20 kilometers, she says, “Why?
+It can harm your body!
+It's dangerous, unhealthy, not good for you.
+You must take care of yourself.”

-In contrast, the father's responses are depicted as a complete opposite, characterized by partnership, admiration, and support:
+The father’s response was the opposite, characterized by admiration and support:

-Rees: I would call my dad every time and talk about it because he himself was a runner too [...]
+Rees: I would call my dad every time and talk about it because he was also a runner [...]
 He takes great pride in me; I've heard from various people that he boasts about my races and trophies.